 How does rainwater harvesting work?

-Rainwater harvesting systems collect and capture rainwater which runs off large surfaces such as roofs and stores it in tanks which can be underground, such as Raintraps and Aquabanks, or above ground like water butts.
+Rainwater harvesting systems collect and capture rainwater which runs off large surfaces such as roofs and stores it in tanks which can be underground, such as Raintraps and Aquabanks, or above ground harvesting tanks like water butts in gardens or larger tanks around farm buildings.

 For underground systems, the water is then filtered and can be pumped directly to household appliances, or it can go to a header tank which is usually kept in your loft.
 If you have an above ground system, such as a water butt, this is a much simpler process; rainwater will run off rooftops and through gutters and pipes into the water butt, where it is then stored until needed for non-potable uses like watering plants or washing cars.